Updating Android SDKs from Visual Studio

 Outdated WebView

-The error in this case was actually caused by the outdated WebView.
-The WebView was too old to support the at function in JavaScript, a function that was being called by Telerik UI for Blazor’s JavaScript interop to set up a complex PDF Viewer component.
-If we take a quick look at CanIUse, the at function was supported in Chrome 92, which means the WebView predates 2021.
-To fix this issue the emulated device needs an update.
+function in JavaScript, a function that was being called by Telerik UI for Blazor’s JavaScript interop to set up a complex PDF Viewer component.
+If we take a quick look at CanIUse, the at

 Updating the Android SDK from Visual Studio